-The EFC is calculated using two standard methodologies for needs analysis -- the Federal Methodology and the Institutional Methodology.
+The EFC is calculated using two standard methodologies for need analysis -- the Federal Methodology and the Institutional Methodology.

 Expected Family Contribution (EFC)